Human Rights & Comparative Constitutional Law

 - Rapoport Center Human Rights Scholars Program (separate application required and April deadline)

 - Tuition Assistance for Mexican Students (separate application required and April deadline)

-- A total of 24 credit hours that must be completed in one academic year (fall and spring semesters).
+- A total of 24 credit hours that must be completed in one academic year (fall and spring terms).

 - 12 concentration-specific credit hours (see below).

 - Writing Requirement: A three-credit writing seminar or a two-credit directed research paper (30-40 double-spaced pages).

 - Non-U.S. J.D. students planning to take a U.S. state bar exam must also complete certain bar-required courses as part of their LL.M. degree program to be eligible to take the bar examination.

 - 12 credit-hours